CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

     date_part('dow', created_date_timestamp) = 1
 {% endhighlight %}

-Or let's say you wanted to know how many rat sightings for each hour of the day there where you could use `date_part('hour', created_date_timestamp)`
+Or let's say you wanted to know how many rat sightings for each hour of the day there were, you could use `date_part('hour', created_date_timestamp)`.

 {% highlight sql %}
 SELECT